Bambu Huts Koh Phangan

-Bambu Huts Koh Phangan – Sunday Sessions on Haad Yuan Beach
+Bambu Huts Jungle Lounge – Sunday Sessions on Haad Yuan Beach

 Haad Yuan doesn’t have a road.
-You get there by boat, and that already tells you something.
+You get there by boat, or 4×4 truck, and that already tells you something.
 The beach is quiet, the water is turquoise, and the granite boulders sit in the jungle like they were placed.
 Every Sunday, Bambu Huts turns this hidden corner of Koh Phangan into the island’s most intimate day-to-night party.
-No mass crowds.
-No neon wristbands.
-Just deep music, a jungle dancefloor, and an ocean backdrop that moves with you.

 About Bambu Huts